cmu-rss-lab/roswire/README.rst

 Features
 --------

+* **Does not require ROS to be installed on your machine:** interacts with multiple ROS distros without relying on ROS library code.
 * **Package Discovery:** finds all ROS packages within a Docker image.
 * **Definition Discovery:** finds and parses all message, service and action formats into readable data structures.